callmespring/callmespring.github.io/awards.md

 ### Awards and Honors

+* Finalist in Reinforcement Learning Competition Track (RL Track) in KDD Cup (2020) (Ranked 7 out of more than 1000 teams), 2020.

 * Institute of Mathematical Statistics (IMS) Hannan Graduate Student Travel Award, 2018.

 * Institute of Mathematical Statistics (IMS) Travel Award, 2017.